gaowudao/CRITERIA3D/README.md

 Dependencies:
 - Qt libraries: Qt 5.x or following is needed.
 - [MapGraphics library](https://github.com/raptorswing/MapGraphics) (modified version) you have to build with Qt the project: mapGraphics/MapGraphics.pro
-- [Qwt library](http://qwt.sourceforge.net/): you have to dowload and compile the library, then check the correct path in: bin/CRITERIA3D/CRITERIA3D.pro and agrolib/soilWidget/soilWidget.pro
+- [Qwt library](http://qwt.sourceforge.net/): you have to download and compile the qwt library, then check the correct path in: bin/CRITERIA3D/CRITERIA3D.pro and agrolib/soilWidget/soilWidget.pro

-When the dependencies are installed you can compile the project /bin/Makeall_CRITERIA3D
+When all the dependencies are installed you can build the project: bin/Makeall_CRITERIA3D

 ## soilFluxes3D library
 SoilFluxes3D is a numerical solution for flow equations of water and heat in the soil, in a three-dimensional domain.